Pulkit-Sinha/sipstreak/PRIVACY_POLICY.md

 - **Physical Statistics**: Weight and height for personalized water intake calculations
 - **Activity Level**: Your daily activity level (sedentary, light, moderate, intense)

 ### Location Data
 - **Approximate Location**: Used exclusively to fetch local weather data for accurate hydration calculations
+- We collect city-level location accuracy, not precise GPS coordinates
-- Location data is only used for weather API requests and is not stored permanently
+- Location data is only used for weather API requests and is stored locally on your device

 ### Usage Data
 - **Water Intake Records**: Daily water consumption logs with timestamps